dgerabagi/data-curation-environment/prompt.md

 Development in the DCE is organized into **Cycles**.
 You have just completed the initial setup.

-### Your Next Steps
+### Your Next Steps (CRITICAL)

-1.  **Initialize Your Git Repository (CRITICAL):**
-    To take full advantage of the DCE's testing workflow (creating baselines and restoring changes), you **must** initialize a Git repository.
+To take full advantage of the DCE's features—especially the "Baseline" and "Restore" buttons for safe testing—you **must** initialize a Git repository for this project.

+**Do this now:**

-    Open a terminal in your project's root directory (you can use the integrated terminal in VS Code: `Terminal > New Terminal`) and run the following commands:
+1. Open a terminal in your project's root directory (VS Code menu: `Terminal > New Terminal`).
+2. Run the following commands in order:

     ```bash
+    # 1. Initialize the repository
     git init

-    # Create or update your .gitignore file with the line below
+    # 2. Create a .gitignore file to exclude DCE system files
+    # This is CRITICAL to prevent the extension from flashing/refreshing constantly.
     echo ".vscode/" >> .gitignore
+    echo "node_modules/" >> .gitignore

+    # 3. Stage all current files
     git add .

+    # 4. Create your first commit
-    git commit -m "Initial commit"
+    git commit -m "Initial commit: DCE Project Setup"
     ```
-    **Why `.gitignore`?** The DCE saves its state in a `.vscode/dce_history.json` file.
-Adding `.vscode/` to your `.gitignore` is crucial to prevent the extension's UI from flashing every time it auto-saves.
-For a complete guide, refer to the `GitHub Repository Setup Guide.md` artifact.

-2.  **Submit Your First Prompt:** The `prompt.md` file has been automatically opened for you.
-This file contains your project plan and instructions for the AI.
-Copy its entire contents and paste it into your preferred AI chat interface (like Google's AI Studio, ChatGPT, etc.).
+3.  **Submit Your First Prompt:** The `prompt.md` file has been automatically generated for you.
+It contains your project plan and instructions.
+Copy its entire contents and paste it into your preferred AI chat interface (e.g., Google AI Studio, ChatGPT).

-3.  **Review and Accept Responses:** Paste the AI's responses back into the "Resp 1", "Resp 2", etc. tabs in the Parallel Co-Pilot panel.
+4.  **Review and Accept Responses:** Paste the AI's responses back into the "Resp 1", "Resp 2", etc. tabs in the Parallel Co-Pilot panel.
 The UI will guide you through parsing the responses, selecting the best one, and accepting its changes into your workspace.

-4.  **Repeat:** This completes a cycle.
+5.  **Repeat:** This completes a cycle.
 You then start the next cycle, building upon the newly accepted code and documentation.

-This structured, iterative process helps maintain project quality and ensures that both human and AI developers are always aligned with the project's goals.
 </file_artifact>

 <file path="src/Artifacts/A73.
 DCE - GitService Plan.md">